Engineers find more A380 wing cracks -sources

-DUBLIN Jan 24 Engineers inspecting Airbus A380 aircraft for further wings cracks have found similar flaws on at least one aircraft, industry sources said on Tuesday.
+DUBLIN Engineers inspecting Airbus EAD.PA A380 aircraft for further wings cracks have found similar flaws on at least one aircraft, industry sources said on Tuesday.

 European safety authorities ordered urgent inspections on just under a third of the superjumbo fleet last week after two types of cracks were discovered on the same type of bracket inside the wings of the world's largest jetliner.